Shreyash-MPS/PDF-Stamping-Service/README.md

 - Subset fonts (identified by a 6-letter uppercase prefix, e.g. `FZQQVU+CMR17`) are excluded from `@font-face` injection — they only contain glyphs used in the original document and cannot render arbitrary new text
 - Fallback CSS font stack: `Verdana, Arial, Helvetica, sans-serif`

-All HTML-to-PDF rendering uses `DefaultFontProvider(true, true, true)` to embed fonts in the output for PDF/UA and PAC compliance.
+All HTML-to-PDF rendering uses `DefaultFontProvider(true, true, true)` to embed fonts in the output.

 ---